 Laurie Smaldone Alsup, M.D. has served as a member of our board of directors since November 2019.
 Dr. Smaldone Alsup has served as Chief Scientific Officer and Chief Medical Officer for NDA Group, a regulatory and drug development consulting firm, since March 2016, when NDA Group merged with PharmApprove, LLC.
 Dr. Smaldone Alsup served as President and Chief Scientific Officer of PharmApprove, LLC, a regulatory communications consultancy firm and division of Taft and Partner, from August 2011 to March 2016.
 In addition, she served as Chief Executive Officer of Phytomedics, Inc., an early stage company focused on arthritis and inflammation, from 2008 to 2011.
-Prior to that, Dr. Smaldone Alsup spent over 20 years at Bristol Myers Squibb in roles of increasing responsibility in clinical development, regulatory strategy, and corporate risk management.
-Dr. Smaldone Alsup currently serves on the board of directors of the publicly-traded companies Blackberry Ltd. and Theravance Biopharma, Inc. and previously served as a member of the board of directors of the publicly-traded company Kalobios Pharmaceuticals, Inc. Dr. Smaldone Alsup holds an M.D. from the Yale School of Medicine and a B.A. in biology from Fordham College.
+Prior to that, Dr. Smaldone Alsup spent over 20 years at Bristol Myers Squibb, a biopharmaceutical company, in roles of increasing responsibility in clinical development, regulatory strategy, and corporate risk management including Senior Vice President, Global Regulatory Science.
+Dr. Smaldone Alsup currently serves on the board of directors of the publicly-traded companies Blackberry Ltd., Kinnate Biopharma Inc. and Theravance Biopharma, Inc. and previously served as a member of the board of directors of the publicly-traded company Kalobios Pharmaceuticals, Inc. Dr. Smaldone Alsup holds an M.D. from the Yale School of Medicine and a B.A. in biology from Fordham College.
 We believe Dr. Smaldone Alsup is qualified to serve on our board due to her extensive regulatory and clinical experience in the life sciences industry, senior management experience in several companies in our industry and demonstrated leadership in her field.